grimmpp/home-assistant-eltako/docs/gateways/readme.md

 #### Pros
 * Can read memory of actuators.
 You can use it to [auto-generate a configuration file for Home Assistant](../../eltakodevice_discovery/readme.md).
 * Not dependent on wireless network.
 Very stable connection.
+* Receives internal command on the RS485 bu.
+E.g. telegrams from rocker switches conncted via wires to FTS14EM.

 #### Cons
 * **Overhead traffic** is transferred to Home Assistant.
 It can slow down Home Assistant, better use FGW14-USB it delivers only status telegrams to Home Assistant.
 FGW14-USB is not allowed to access memory of actuators mounted on the bus.
 Thus it doesn't support auto-generation of Home Assistant configuration.